The Walt Disney Company: Criticism and controversies

-The Walt Disney Company has been criticized for making purportedly sexist and racist content in the past, putting LGBT+ elements in their films, and not having enough LGBT+ representation.
+The Walt Disney Company has been criticized for making purportedly sexist and racist content in the past, putting LGBT+ elements in its films, and not having enough LGBT+ representation.
 There have been controversies over alleged plagiarism, poor pay and working conditions, and poor treatment of animals.
+Disney has also been criticized for filming in the autonomous region of Xinjiang, where human rights abuses are taking place.

+Racism

 Several of Disney's films have been considered to be racist; one of the company's most-controversial films Song of the South was criticized for portraying racial stereotypes.
-For that reason, the film was never released to home video in the U.S. or Disney+.
-Other characters that have been called racist are Sunflower, a black centaurette who serves a white centaurette in Fantasia; the Siamese cats in Lady and the Tramp, who are considered to be over-exaggerated as Asians, stereotypes of Native Americans in Peter Pan, and crows in Dumbo, who are depicted as African Americans who use jive talk.
-Their leader being named Jim Crow, which is considered to be a reference to racial segregation laws in the U.S. When watching a film on Disney+ considered to have wrongful racist stereotypes, Disney added a disclaimer before the film starts to help avoid controversies.
+For that reason, the film was never released to home video in the United States or Disney+.
+Other characters that have been called racist are Sunflower, a black centaurette who serves a white centaurette in Fantasia; the Siamese cats in Lady and the Tramp, who are considered to be overexaggerated as Asians; stereotypes of Native Americans in Peter Pan; and crows in Dumbo, who are depicted as African Americans who use jive talk, with their leader being named Jim Crow, believed to be in reference to racial segregation laws in the United States.
+When watching a film on Disney+ considered to have wrongful racist stereotypes, Disney added a disclaimer before the film starts to help avoid controversies.

+Plagiarism

 Disney has also been accused a number of times of plagiarizing already existing works in its films.
 Most notably, The Lion King has many similarities in its characters and events to an animated series called Kimba the White Lion by animator Osamu Tezuka.
 Atlantis: The Lost Empire also has many similarities to the anime show Nadia: The Secret of Blue Water that were considered so prevalent the latter show's creator Gainax was planning to sue Disney but was stopped by its series' network NHK.
 Kelly Wilson, creator of the short The Snowman (2014), filed two lawsuits, one which came after the first was rescinded, against Disney for copyright infringement in Disney's animated film Frozen.
 Disney later settled the lawsuit with Wilson, allowing the company to create a sequel to Frozen.
 Screenwriter Gary L. Goldman sued Disney over its film Zootopia, claiming he had earlier pitched an identical, same-titled story to the company.
 A judge dismissed the lawsuit, stating there was not enough evidence to prove any plagiarism.
+Disney itself is very protective about characters created by Walt Disney, and require every licensee to put the '© Disney' mark on their products or packaging.